Sri Lanka surf

 What will I find in this guide to surfing in Sri Lanka?

-The top Sri Lanka surf spots
+Sri Lanka surf spots (east and southwest)

 Arugam Bay

-Think Sri Lanka surf, think Arugam Bay.
 This surfing mecca is the jewel of the east coast.
 It’s known for having brilliant conditions during the summer months between June and October, when the more popular southwest coast of the island is under the monsoon.

 A great mix of waves are on the menu.
 There’s fast Elephant Rock with its barrels.
 There’s Baby Point with is sand-bottomed breaks for novices.
 Oh, and the town is a blast after dark too!